-1 Practitioner's Education or Professional 1 NPI Number Training 1 Board Certification Status 1 Liability Insurance 1 Current State Licensure and Registration 1 Work History 1 Current NY DEA, if applicable 1 Liability Claims History 1 Medicaid and Medicare Participation Sanctions History 1 Professional Disciplinary History Malpractice History Hospital Privileges, if applicable 1 History of Limitations of Privileges
+Practitioner's Education or Professional Training Medicaid and Medicare Participation

+Board Certification Status Professional Disciplinary History

+Current State Licensure and Registration Hospital Privileges, if applicable

+Current NY DEA, if applicable NPI Number Liability Insurance Sanctions History Work History Malpractice History Liability Claims History History of Limitations of Privileges

 MetroPlusHealth will complete credentialing activities and notify providers within 60 days of receiving a completed application.
 The notification will inform the provider whether they are credentialed, whether additional time is needed, or that MetroPlusHealth is not in need of additional providers.
 By the 60th day, MetroPlusHealth will either notify the provider as to whether he or she is credentialed or whether additional time is necessary because of lack of documentation.
-If additional information is necessary, the notice to the provider will identify all additional information, MetroPlusHealth will make its determination.
+If additional information is necessary, the notice to the provider will identify all additional information needed by MetroPlusHealth to make its determination.
 Upon receipt of the requested information, MetroPlusHealth will make its final determination regarding credentialing of the provider within 21 days of receipt of such required information.